 At this point, however, a revolt broke out amongst the Jews in Judaea.
 This remained undefeated at the time of Nero’s death (see below).

-Reports of Nero’s eccentric behaviour (especially his public stage appearances) reached the troops on the frontier; they were not impressed.
+Reports of Nero’s eccentric behavior (especially his public stage appearances) reached the troops on the frontier; they were not impressed.
 They heard of his extravagances as well, especially his magnificent but hugely expensive “Golden House”.
 To complete this he had to raise extra taxes in the provinces, and even so, the payment of troops fell into areas.
 Also, his ordering of the suicide of his most famous general, Corbulo, who was very popular amongst his troops, infuriated them.
 By the late 60s the army was in a mutinous mood.
 In 68 a rebellion broke out in Spain.
 Nero found that none of the frontier armies would supported him, and he committed suicide, apparently saying “What an artist the world is losing in me!”.

 With Nero’s suicide the Julio-Claudian house was now extinct: who would be emperor?
 In 68 and 69 CE four emperors came and went as different frontier armies marched on Italy is support of their own candidates (in each case, one of their senior generals).
-First Galba, the governor in Spain, was recognised as emperor by his troops and marched into Italy; he was soon murdered at the instigation of his lieutenant, Otho.
+First Galba, the governor in Spain, was recognized as emperor by his troops and marched into Italy; he was soon murdered at the instigation of his lieutenant, Otho.
 Otho was a former friend of Nero who had the support of the Praetorian Guard (and who had been alarmed by the disciplinarian approach of Galba).
 Otho’s forces were soon defeated by the Rhine armies, who had acclaimed one of their commanders, Vitellius, as emperor.
 By the end of 69 Vitellius, too, had been murdered, and Flavius Vespasian, at the head of the eastern armies, was triumphant.

 Vespasian (reigned 69-79 CE) was an experienced and able soldier, He came from comparatively humble origins in Italy, the grandson of a centurion, a far cry from the old Patrician stock of the Julio-Claudians.

 Vespasian set about restoring order.
 He put the imperial finances on a firm footing by heavy taxation, and appointed able governors to restore order and good government to the provinces.
-In Rome he demolished Nero’s Golden House, which had become a by-word for extravagant waste, and on the land thus made vacant he started building a huge new amphitheatre, the Coliseum. partly to relieve unemployment in Rome.
+In Rome he demolished Nero’s Golden House, which had become a by-word for extravagant waste, and on the land thus made vacant he started building a huge new amphitheater, the Coliseum. partly to relieve unemployment in Rome.
 When he died he had gained the respect of the senate and was immediately deified.

 During Vespasian’s reign, a great Jewish rebellion (see below) was crushed, by a Roman army under the command of his son, Titus.